 In the US, on the other hand, Italian food arrived over 100 years ago.
 During this time (particularly in the early years of immigration from Italy), Italian hospitality businesses tried to “adjust” the food to American taste in order to become more popular.
 Many Italian American small-town businesses still believe that, unless they adjust traditional recipes to please the American palate, they will go out of business.
-Moreover, even when businesses have been running for decades, current owners are just children and grandchildren of Italian immigrants, who have had very little contact with real Italian food.
+Moreover, even when businesses have been running for decades, current owners are just children and grandchildren of Italian immigrants or in recent years Latinos, who have had very little contact with real Italian food.

 Unfortunately for me, Italian-American cuisine is what I like the least: overcooked pasta with some sort of sauce and always heavy with garlic powder on top.
 Sometimes, the red sauce even has a menacing purple color.
 After that, you can have a salad with “Italian dressing” and who knows what is in there… I can smell old style Italian-American cuisine from across the road, because of the heavy use of the powdered garlic they place everywhere.

 I go to Italy 5 times a year and I managed to keep in touch with modern Italian cooking style and tastes, so I still know well what real Italian food is, in spite of many years of life in the US.
 Also for this reason, during my many years in America I developed a method to figure out how to distinguish a true Italian from an Italian-American restaurant.
 Let us begin with…

 I realized I can spot an Italian-American restaurants from the menu.
 The more items in the list below are in the menu, the less the restaurant is authentic Italian.
 Steer clear from any of the following:

 - Garlic Bread

 - Cheese Garlic Bread